mhbka/itemtracker/README.md

 # ItemTracker
 ## Info
-This is an end-to-end SaaS for facilitating the scraping, analysis and classification of item listings across different marketplaces.
+This is an SaaS for facilitating the scraping, analysis and classification of item listings across different marketplaces.

 ## Running locally
-Run the below services in separate terminals.
+### Supabase + Google OAuth
+This app uses Supabase + Google OAuth for authentication.
+[Follow the steps here](https://supabase.com/docs/guides/auth/social-login/auth-google?queryGroups=framework&framework=nextjs) to get these set up.

+### Environment variables
+WIP

 ### Backend
 You need Rust installed: